nedoshi/openshift-notebooks/DeployJupyterNotebook/DeployNotebook_readme.md

 Pre-req - You already have an OpenShift cluster.
 The following guides through a step by step procedure in deploying Jupyter Notebook in OpenShift.

-## Introduction to the lab

-Now that we've successfully deployed our cluster, we can deploy our Jupyter notebook on it.
-This  will allow us to become more familiar with some of the features of OpenShift/Kubernetes.

 ### What will we do in this lab?
-In this lab, you’ll go through a set of tasks that will help you understand the concepts of deploying and using container based applications.
+In this lab, you’ll go through a set of tasks that will help you understand the concepts of deploying and using containers.

 Some of the things you’ll be going through: